Chen Duxiu: Turn to Marxism and early socialist ideas

 Chen's attraction to Marxism developed in a context of widespread pessimism about Western bourgeois democracy following World War I and the disappointment of the Treaty of Versailles.
 Like Liang Qichao, who had returned from Europe denouncing the "omnipotence of science", many Chinese intellectuals began to question Western material progress.
 Chen, however, defended the importance of science while seeking alternatives to Western capitalism.
-In the spring of 1919, he first wrote favorably of the Bolsheviks, viewing them as representing a "new historical tide" and a "new and better morality".
+His commitment to democratic ideals led him to conclude that established liberal democracies failed to live up to their own values.
+He came to see socialism as a "more 'democratic' type of democracy" which could extend democratic rights to the laboring majority.

 Prior to fully embracing Marxism, Chen explored various socialist and anarchist doctrines.
-As early as 1915, he had hailed socialism as one of French civilization's major contributions.
+As early as 1915, he had praised socialism as one of the most advanced intellectual tendencies of modern Western civilization, alongside human rights and evolution.
+However, he maintained that socialism was not yet applicable to China, writing in 1917 that "because [China's] industry is not yet flourishing, socialism cannot yet be put into effect."

+Writing in New Youth in 1917, Chen contended that political reform in China required breaking with the supernatural elements of the literary tradition.

 In 1919 and 1920, he showed interest in diverse ideas, including the Japanese socialist Mushanokoji Saneatsu's new village movement, Christian socialism as advocated by Korean independence activists, John Dewey's guild socialism, and the Work-and-Learning Mutual Assistance Corps.
 He even briefly advocated for the adoption of Christianity in China in February 1920, seeing in it a "faith that overcomes material spirit" and a source of sincerity and idealism lacking in Chinese culture, while also using it to critique Western imperialism and militarism.
+Chen had encountered the Bible while in prison and romanticized the political potential of the Protestant faith.
 These explorations reflected his consistent search for ideologies that emphasized sincere, non-self-interested behavior and group solidarity, which he believed could industrialize China without the perceived evils of Western capitalism.

+In the spring of 1919, he first wrote favorably of the Bolsheviks, viewing them as representing a "new historical tide" and a "new and better morality".
+By the spring of 1920, he had embraced Marxist ideas, arguing that benevolent treatment of workers was insufficient; what was needed was recognition of their renge (human dignity) as independent persons and masters.
 The Karakhan Manifesto of March 1920, in which the Soviet government renounced former Czarist rights in China, significantly enhanced the moral standing of the Bolsheviks in Chen's eyes and solidified his attraction to their model.